-Devanagari has evolved as a specialized script for the highly developed languages like Sanskrit.
-Some reformers recommended formation of conjunct letters with halant sign even in case of letters with full vertical lines.
-For saving space the conjuncts in Devanagari were initially written vertically, but the Grammarians would not object to joining then lineally when half forms of letters with full vertical line could be used by removing the vertical line.
-In the case of archaic letters there is no other way than applying the halant sign especially in case of composing with a machine like typewriter.
+Devanagari has evolved as a specialized script for highly developed languages like Sanskrit.
+Some reformers recommended the formation of conjunct letters with halant signs even in the case of letters with full vertical lines.
+For saving space the conjuncts in Devanagari were initially written vertically, but the Grammarians would not object to joining them lineally when half forms of letters with the full vertical line could be used by removing the vertical line.
+In the case of archaic letters, there is no other way than applying the halant sign, especially in case of composing with a machine like a typewriter.

 Diacritical and Special Marks:

 There also exist another set of vowels which have been added to expand the range of traditional Devanagari.
-The European introduced some sounds which are pronounced with half open articulation e.g. cap, gap top, all etc. and these are denoted in Devanagari by putting half-moon marks on the top of nearer grapheme.
+The Europeans introduced some sounds which are pronounced with half-open articulation e.g. cap, gap top, all etc. and these are denoted in Devanagari by putting half-moon marks on the top of nearer grapheme.

 Direction from Left to Right:

 Perhaps all ancient scripts were first written from the right to left.
-Only the Hebrew, the Arabic, the Persian and the Urdu continued with old way, but Brahmi the mother script of Devanagari changed the direction of writing from left to right.
-In this respect the Devanagari is somewhat nearer to the Roman script.
+Only the Hebrew, Arabic, Persian and Urdu continued with the old way, but Brahmi the mother script of Devanagari changed the direction of writing from left to right.
+In this respect, the Devanagari is somewhat nearer to the Roman script.